daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

 Notice the *if/else* statement.
 Recall what I said earlier about passing `{ user: req.user }` to a template.
-This essentially allows us to display different content, depending on whether user is authenticated or not.
+This essentially allows us to display different content, depending on whether `user` is defined or not.

-Also, to make things a little nicer, let's add some padding to our page content by wrapping `block content` with `.container` element.
+Also, to make things prettier, let's add some padding to our page content by wrapping `block content` with `.container` element.

 {% highlight jade %}